-Primary Entry Routes: Inhalation and skin, if coated.
-Steel products in the natural state do not present an inhalation, ingestion or contact hazard.
+Primary Entry Routes: Steel products in the natural state do not present an inhalation, ingestion or contact hazard.
 However, operations such as burning, welding, sawing, brazing, machining and grinding may result in the following effects if exposures exceed recommended limits as listed in Section 2.
+Steel surfaces may be treated with small amounts of corrosion resistant paints, epoxies, laminates, etc., generally applied at the customer's request.
+Refer to the coating manufacturer's MSDS for hazards associated with the coatings.

-Target Organs: Respiratory system
+Target Organs: Respiratory system and skin